BEcorp/ebo-browser/USER_AGREEMENT.md

 ## 4 Account Password and Security ##

-When setting up an account within MetaMask, you will be responsible for keeping your own account secrets, which may be a twelve-word seed phrase, an account file, or other locally stored secret information.
+When setting up an account within EBO, you will be responsible for keeping your own account secrets, which may be a twelve-word seed phrase, an account file, or other locally stored secret information.
 EBO encrypts this information locally with a password you provide, that we never send to our servers.
 You agree to (a) never use the same password for EBO that you have ever used outside of this service; (b) keep your secret information and password confidential and do not share them with anyone else; (c) immediately notify EBO of any unauthorized use of your account or breach of security.
 EBO cannot and will not be liable for any loss or damage arising from your failure to comply with this section.

 ## 5. Representations, Warranties, and Risks ##